What is Xamarin.Forms?

 Xamarin.Forms provides a consistent API for creating UI elements across platforms.
 This API can be implemented in either XAML or C# and supports databinding for patterns such as Model-View-ViewModel (MVVM).

 At runtime, Xamarin.Forms utilizes platform renderers to convert the cross-platform UI elements into native controls on Android, iOS and UWP.
-The allows developers to get native look, feel and performance while realizing the benefits of code sharing across platforms.
+This allows developers to get the native look, feel and performance while realizing the benefits of code sharing across platforms.

 Xamarin.Forms applications typically consist of a shared .NET Standard library and individual platform projects.
 The shared library contains the XAML or C# views and any business logic such as services, models or other code.
 The platform projects contain any platform-specific logic or packages the application requires.